Intestinal Problems in Cats and Dogs:

 And about 75% of pets with frequent or chronic GI or digestive problems are greatly improved with hypo-allergenic diets or diets designed for "sensitive stomachs"

 Food sensitivity or "intolerance" is a little different from food allergies.
 When we talk about food sensitivity, we're not talking about a true allergic reaction but rather simply a food group such as fat, dairy, or soy that your pet doesn't digest well.
-If we can figure this out, then it's simply a matter of avoiding the hard to digest food type.
-If we can't exactly figure out which food types are causing the frequent indigestion, then we often successfully recommend any combination of the following:
+We usually figure out which food group is causing the problem by trial and error.

 And, of course, sometimes what's needed is not the purchase of any special digestive aid, but rather a serious change in habits.... some pets simply can't tolerate human junk food, potatoe chips, pop corn, table scraps and so forth without paying the consequences.